obsidian-tasks-group/obsidian-tasks/docsv2/getting-started/recurring-tasks.md

 So the next occurrence would happen on `2022-07-30`, even though July has 31 days.

 <hr />
-Important
-{: .label .label-yellow }
+> [!important]

-With edge cases for tasks that recur monthly or yearly, **if the rule states the actual date of the next recurrence, Tasks will honour that instruction, skipping recurrence dates that do not exist**.
+> With edge cases for tasks that recur monthly or yearly, **if the rule states the actual date of the next recurrence, Tasks will honour that instruction, skipping recurrence dates that do not exist**.

 For example, a task may be due `2022-01-31` and recur `every month on the 31st`.
 The next recurrence date of `2022-02-31` does not exist.